 It is important not to get too detailed when establishing the key features of the story (e.g. you might not articulate a specific problem or conflict that has to happen), as you want your students to be able to shape and guide the story in an imaginative way.

-Use visual prompts such as cards from a relevant word wall, a projected an avatar of the specific characters, or create some custom labels with the character names, words and places that work with your current units.
+Use visual prompts such as cards from a relevant word wall, a projected avatar of the specific characters, or create some custom labels with the character names, words, and places that work with your current units.

 2. Human Knot

 Working collaboratively is an important part of assessment in the Drama standards, as well as being a foundational skill for life.
 This fun game helps students to build awareness and understanding of group-work and is a great way to introduce the concept of ‘ensemble’ (a group who work together to create).

 - Break students into small groups (4-6 students per group is a good start).

 - Students form a circle in their group.